-Doctoral students are expected to complete Comprehensive Examinations in Criminological Theory and Criminal Justice Systems during their third year in the program, or after the completion of 36 hours of coursework.
+Doctoral students are expected to complete two Comprehensive Examinations in (1) Criminological Theory and (2) Criminal Justice Systems during their third year in the program, or after the completion of 36 hours of coursework.
 The purpose of the comprehensive examination is to ensure that doctoral students develop a broad understanding of theory and research across major themes in criminological theory and the criminal justice systems.

-Students are advised to work closely with a faculty mentor in preparation for the Comprehensive exam.
+Required course work is designed to prepare students for each comprehensive exam (i.e., CRCJ 9020, CRCJ 9600).
+Students may also work with a faculty mentor in preparation for the comprehensive exam.
 Effective preparation requires extensive reading and substantial time devoted to the synthesis and retention of material.
-Students are also advised to assess their preparation level by attempting practice exam questions.
+Students are strongly advised to assess their preparation level by attempting practice exam questions (i.e., practice writing responses).
 Questions from prior comprehensive exams are available upon request from the Chair of the Doctoral Program Committee.
 To aid in student preparation, the faculty of the SCCJ have developed reading lists (linked below).
 These lists should be supplemented by attention to contemporary works with the various themes highlighted in the respective lists.
+In other words, these readings lists provide a foundation for each comprehensive exam, but students are expected to supplement their responses with other relevant works.

-Criminological Theory Reading List Criminal Justice Reading List
+Criminal Justice Reading List Criminal Justice Reading List